Member Favorites: 144

 In the novel, Shougo dies of a neck wound, while in the manga he dies of a stomach injury.
 Although the movie does not specify a critical point of his injuries, he might have died either due to loss of blood or sepsis, as he was shot multiple times.

 In the novel and manga, Shougo did not win by luck.
 He racked up the highest body count in the whole game, which took place in a sectioned off section of a city projects, whilst searching for Keiko (believing that he was killing to protect her) first by stabbing a boy with a katana, and then killing a girl by shooting her when she had fired at him and missed.
-Over the rest of the game he killed 10 more students (throwing one out a window), and was cut above his eyebrow, which left a scar that is visible even in his second game.
+Over the rest of the game, he killed a total of 15 students (throwing one out a window) and was cut above his eyebrow, which left a scar that is visible even in his second game.

 In the novel, it is stated that she died before meeting Shougo and that he stayed at the location of her death for quite some time (he claims it was because "she died a horrible death").
 After he kills Kazuo, Shougo lies to Shuya and Noriko by stating that he never had a relationship with Keiko; in the novel and manga, he states that the girl in the photograph is a lady named Kyoka Shimazaki, who he says lives in Kobe.
 Shougo lies about "Shimazaki" to fool Kinpatsu Sakamochi since he knows Sakamochi listens in on conversations.